-Newton Presbyterian Manor achieves infection control survey excellence amidst COVID-19 outbreak
+Newton PMMA achieves infection control survey excellence 2020

 Newton Presbyterian Manor earned a zero-deficiency survey for a focused infection control survey in the health care center in November.
 The survey was conducted by the Kansas Department of Aging and Disability Services (KDADS) on behalf of the Centers for Medicare and Medicaid Services (CMS).

 Senior living communities are surveyed annually by their licensing agency for compliance of regulations established by CMS.
 CMS licenses skilled nursing facilities.
 These regulations are designed to ensure a standard of care is met.
 By meeting these standards, senior living communities are able to renew their licenses and continue to provide care.